zhiqiangzhongddu/Data-Science-Interview-Questions-and-Answers-General-/README.md

     linear transformation acts by flipping, compressing or stretching.
 Eigenvalue can be referred to as the strength of the transformation in the direction of eigenvector or the factor by which the compression occurs.
 #### Q26 What is Gradient Descent?

+    A method to find the local minimum of a function.
+From a point along the direction of gradient to iterational
+    search by a certain step length, until gradient equals zero.

 #### Q27 How can outlier values be treated?